-Developments/Outcome

-The NCP has held informal

-meetings with both the notifiers

-and the company, and both

-parties have agreed to engage in

-mediation on the issue.
-The

-parties are now in the process of

-choosing a mediator.
+The NCP has held informal meetings with both the notifiers and the company, and both parties have agreed to engage in mediation on the issue.
+The parties are now in the process of choosing a mediator.

-Case Misleading disclosure by Shell on oil spills in Nigeria Company/ies Date filed Current status Duration (to date Royal Dutch Shell 25 January 2011 Pending 14 months Complainants Amnesty International, Friends of the Earth International, Friends of the Earth Netherlands National Contact Point(s) concerned Netherlands Guidelines Chapter(s) & paragraph(s) Chapter III (Disclosure), §1,2, 4e; Chapter VI (Environment), §2, 3; Chapter VIII (Consumer Interests), §4 facts about the causes of oil spills.
-Additionally, they claim that Shell bases its communications on biased and unverified information, thus failing to provide reliable and relevant information to external stakeholders.
+Case Misleading disclosu Misleading disclosure by Shell on oil spills in Nigeria Company/ies Date filed Current status Duration (to date) Royal Dutch Shell 25 January 2011 Pending 16 months Complainants Amnesty Internation Earth Netherlands Amnesty International, Friends of the Earth International, Friends of the Earth Netherlands National Contact Point(s) concerned Netherlands Netherlands Guidelines Chapter(s) & paragraph(s) Chapter III (Disclosure), §1,2, 4e; Chapter VI (Environment), §2, 3; Chapter VIII (Consumer Interests), §4 Issue Amnesty International and Friends of the Earth allege that Royal Dutch Shell has breached the OECD Guidelines by making false, misleading and incomplete statements about incidents of facts about the cause spills.
+Additionally, th that Shell bases its communications on b unverified informatio failing to provide reli relevant information ney claim biased and n, thus able and addition, the that Shell us deflect critic environment impact in the their livelihoods.
+In complainants claim es these figures to ism of its own al and human rights Niger Delta, ey stakeholders that Shell's use of inaccurate and misleading figures on sabotage communities of the Niger Delta.